-Each year group has a set of non-negotiable allocations for various aspects of the curriculum, including English, mathematics and PE.
+Each year group has a set of non-negotiable allocations for various aspects of the curriculum.
 Teachers are free to arrange their afternoon timetable to make the most of cross-curricular opportunities and the needs of pupils.
 Sometimes subjects and activities might be 'blocked' or run over successive afternoons.